GenomeImagingCentre/GIC-Track/ReadMe.md

 This dashboard requires MATLAB with Statictics and Curve Fitting toolbox installed.

 # Dashboard Usage
+1. More than one file (.tif for pre-processed files, .mat for post-processed files) could be uploaded at the same time from the "Upload" tab using the respective buttons.
+2. The files could be in any directory; however, they follow a specific naming convention.
 The dashboard would classify the files uploaded based on the naming convention; with the string/text before the first "_" being used as condition type to group the file/cell data.
 Below are some example of the file name convention for comparing between 2 conditions of 3 files each: <br>
 Condition-1_Cell_1.tiff <br>
 Condition-1_Cell_2.tiff <br>